Tensor product categorifications and the super Kazhdan-Lusztig conjecture

 one can apply the uniqueness of tensor product categorifications from \cite{LW} to deduce that $\mathcal O_I$ is equivalent to another well-known categorification $\mathcal O_I'$ of this tensor product arising from the parabolic category $\mathcal O$ associated to the Lie algebra $\mathfrak{gl}_{n+m|I|}(\C)$ and its Levi subalgebra $\mathfrak{gl}_{1}(\C)^{\oplus n} \oplus \mathfrak{gl}_{|I|}(\C)^{\oplus m}$.
 The combinatorics of the latter category is understood by the ordinary Kazhdan-Lusztig conjecture proved in \cite{BB},\cite{BKa}.
 Since the finite interval $I$ can be chosen freely, this gives enough information to deduce the super Kazhdan-Lusztig conjecture.

-By well-known results from \cite{BGS} and \cite{Back}, the category $\mathcal O_I'$ has a graded version which is Koszul.
+By the well-known results from \cite{BGS} and \cite{Back}, the category $\mathcal O_I'$ has a graded version which is Koszul.
 Hence so does the equivalent category $\mathcal O_I$.
-We show further that it is possible to choose the Koszul gradings on each $\mathcal O_I$ in a compatible way so that they lift to a well-defined Koszul grading on the full category $\mathcal O$ for $\mathfrak{gl}_{n|m}(\C)$.
-This takes substantially more work.
-In fact we prove it simultaneously for the category $\mathcal O$ and for all of its parabolic analogs, so that a very special case recovers the Koszul grading on the subcategory of $\mathcal O$ consisting of all finite dimensional representations that was constructed explicitly in \cite{BS}.
+To construct a Koszul grading on category $\mathcal O$ for $\mathfrak{gl}_{n|m}(\C)$, we show further that the Koszul gradings on each $\mathcal O_I$ can be chosen in a compatible way so that they lift to $\mathcal O$ itself.
+Again we do this also for all of the parabolic analogs of $\mathcal O$, so that a very special case recovers the Koszul grading on the subcategory of $\mathcal O$ consisting of finite dimensional representations that was constructed explicitly in \cite{BS}.
 Our main result here can be paraphrased as follows.